 The Associate of Applied Science (A.A.S.)
-Degree is appropriate for students who plan to directly enter the workforce of their chosen degree.
+Degree prepares students to directly enter the workforce of their chosen degree.
 Some state universities permit students with an A.A.S. degree to transfer most or all of their credits to a university.
-Students may also choose to pursue a Bachelor of Applied Science (B.A.S.)
-Degree.
-Consult your CAC academic advisor and the Transfer Guides: http://aztransfer.com/college/
+Based on your major, review the specific associate degree requirements in this catalog, consult an academic advisor, and review Transfer Guides at http://aztransfer.com/college/.